78th Air Refueling Squadron: Reserve airlift and air refueling operations

 August 1962 – March 1972, during which times it often augmented Military Airlift Command's strategic airlift operations worldwide and took part in domestic training exercises.
 The squadron also served in an active status from, March 1951 – December 1952 and October 1961 – August 1962.
 Between April 1972 and October 1973, it performed a special operations role.
 In November 1981, the 78th began strategic aerial refueling and airlift operations.
 In December 1989 it refueled aircraft on way to Panama during Operation Just Cause.
 During Operation Desert Shield in 1990, its crews refueled more than a hundred aircraft on their way from the United States to the Persian Gulf area and delivered passengers and cargo.
+On September 11, 2001 crews conducting early morning training missions responded to the attacks on the World Trade Center and the Pentagon.
+With the Global War on Terrorism commencing, the 78th had crews deployed to US Central Command almost continuously from 2001 to 2022.
+78th crews refueled thousands of allied aircraft offloading millions of pounds of fuel during Operation Enduring Freedom, Operation Iraqi Freedom, Operation New Dawn, Operation Inherent Resolve, Operation Spartan Shield, and Operation Freedoms Sentinel.
+In August 2022 during the United States operational withdrawal from Afghanistan, deployed crews from the 78th were over head providing fuel during Operation Allies Refuge, which was also the last deployment of the KC-10A by the 78th.
+In September 2022, the 78th Air Refueling Squadron was selected and began the transition from flying the KC-10A Extender to the KC-46A Pegasus, ending the 78th's strategic air refueling mission.
+Shortly after the 78th Air Refueling Squadron was selected for inactivation and on 7 September 2024, the squadrons 30 year history at Joint Base McGure-Dix-Lakehurst came to an end.